 But, I think we all had to learn how to stay fit or get motivated from home this past year, especially after the quarantine fifteen started to creep up on a lot of us.
-I don’t know about you – but it seems harder and harder to lose weight as I get older (and struggle with autoimmune issues), so the name of the game really is maintenance and fat burning as much as I can muster!
+I don’t know about you – but it seems harder and harder to lose weight as I get older, so the name of the game really is maintenance and fat burning as much as I can muster!

 While I do feel so grateful that my local pilates studio is open again and I get to go a few times a week (we wear masks, stay at least 6 feet apart and clean like savages), that just isn’t enough for me to reach my goals.
 I need more exercise than that to stay healthy and keep up with my kids.

 So, about a year ago I started testing a lot of the free trials for the different online workout apps that were popping up everywhere.
 I quickly started figuring out which ones were my favorites and wanted to keep versus the ones that I let my free trials run out and didn’t sign up.